meet our school board of directors!

 Growing up in the Pacific Northwest, I spent a lot of time in the Puget sound, an inlet of the Pacific Ocean and part of the Salish sea.
 I was notorious for being the first person in the water and the last to get out!
 Some of my fondest memories of being outside as a child include: circus camp on Vashon Island, weeping with a bison in Yellowstone National Park, tree climbing in my dad’s front yard in Tacoma, playing house with friends in the back of my mom’s red Nissan truck in Seattle, and harvesting produce from the garden with my Aunt in Putney, Vermont.

-sue talbott, board secretary
+sue talbott, board member

 sue has been in the field of education since the early 1990s and has taught kids from preschool all the way to graduate school. she currently works as a clinical experiences specialist in the College of Education at the University of Illinois and lives in Champaign with her husband, three sons, and assorted pets.